-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 3 cups all-purpose flour, plus more for dusting
+- 3 cups all-purpose flour plus more for dusting

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

 - Crack the egg into a small bowl to check for shells.
 Add the egg and extracts to the butter mixture and beat to combine.

-In a medium bowl, combine the flour, baking powder and salt and whisk them together.
+- In a medium bowl, combine the flour, baking powder and salt and whisk them together.
 Add the flour mixture to the butter and beat on medium-low speed until the dough comes together.

-If the dough is too thick for your mixer to work, scrape everything off the beaters onto a floured work surface.
+- If the dough is too thick for your mixer to work, scrape everything off the beaters onto a floured work surface.
 Rub some flour on your clean hands and knead the dough into one solid portion.

-Dip your cookie cutters in flour and cut out your shapes.
+- Dip your cookie cutters in flour and cut out your shapes.
 Knead the remaining dough scraps back into a disk and repeat the rolling and cutting until you've made as many cookies as you can.
-Place the cookies on the prepared pans with a little bit of space between them so you don't overcrowd your pan.
+Place the cookies on the baking pans with a little bit of space between them so you don't overcrowd your pan.

 - Bake the cookies for 6 to 8 minutes.
 The cookies should not brown around the edges.
 Remove from the oven and let the cookies cool on the pans for 3 to 5 minutes before transferring to a wire rack.